lingyicute/YiClap/FAQ.md

-## **Q: How do I get the beta version of Retro Music?**
+## **Q: How do I get the beta version of YiClap?**
 You can opt-in for the beta build by clicking on this link: https://play.google.com/apps/testing/code.name.monkey.retromusic

 ___

 ## **Q: How to restore my purchases?**
-Make sure to switch and use your account in the Play Store app through which you purchased before installing Retro Music.
+Make sure to switch and use your account in the Play Store app through which you purchased before installing YiClap.
 The Google account used to install the app is also used to purchase/restore the pro license.

 If you've already installed the app, remove all other accounts except the one from which you purchased premium, and then restore the purchase.

 ___

 ## Q: **How do I use offline synced lyrics?**
-There are three methods for adding offline synced lyrics in Retro Music.
+There are three methods for adding offline synced lyrics in YiClap.

 ### ***Method 1:-***
 #### STEP 1: